Complete Guide to Understanding Your Computer Motherboard and Components

 • UEFI can support remote diagnostics and repair of computers, even with no operating system installed.

-• You can use mouse in the interface
+• You can use the mouse in the interface

 CMOS – Complementary Metal Oxide Semiconductor